Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: A few solutions and non-solutions

 Figure \ref{strings45} presents one example each of low, moderate, and high drag catenaries, launched at an angle of $\frac{\pi}{4}$.
 The low drag string is not a proper solution, as it does not satisfy linear momentum balance without the inclusion of a second force at the vertical point, in addition to the allowed support force at the origin.
 The inset in (c) reveals the tendency for the tension to diverge at the vertical ($\theta=-\frac{\pi}{2}$).
 This divergence, and the approach of curvature to zero, are truncated by the presence of a kink, revealed as a gap in angle in the insets in (b) and (d).
 This gap can only be closed as the length of the string diverges; note that arc length is shown rescaled by this total length.
 The tension divergence is eliminated at moderate drag, for which subtle but important changes in shape are present, including the curvature curve in (d) reaching the axis at $\theta=-\frac{\pi}{2}$ by orthogonal approach.
 Further perspective on the derivatives of the $\theta$ curve in (b), which are all zero or infinite at the vertical, can be found in the footnote\footref{footnotederivatives}.
 A qualitative change in shape is apparent at high drag, for which the curvature diverges at the vertical, although there is no clear visual signature of the singularity itself.

 Figure \ref{stringsD} presents moderate drag catenaries with different launch angles.
 It can be seen that varying the launch angle ``lifts'' the string as much as drag does.
 The solutions are non-unique, as the curves in (d) intersect on the axis at $\theta=-\frac{\pi}{2}$.
+However, this seems unlikely to correspond to any possibility of coexisting states in the string shooter problem as typically posed.
+One might fix the drag $D$ by setting the speed, and impose some launch angle.
+The other features of the response appear to be unique.
+For example, the return angle would be determined by Gregory's \cite{Gregory49} transcendental relation \eqref{eq:thetareturn}, reproduced in our \ref{gregory}.